flightctl/flightctl-python-client/docs/DeviceApi.md

-get the full specification for the specified device
+Get the rendered, self-contained device specification for a Device resource.

 ### Example